lukaszmadrzynski/Website-Update/content/pages/ecotours/wenhai.md

       - type: FeaturedItem
         title: ''
         subtitle: ''
-        text: >
+        text: >+
-          Begin your journey by exploring the **Lashi Wetlands Nature Reserve**, a haven for various water bird
+          Begin your journey at the **Lashi Wetlands Nature Reserve**, a crucial habitat for

-          species.
-Enjoy the sight of these elegant creatures in their natural habitat,
+          diverse water bird species.
+Observe these elegant creatures in their natural

-          learning about their importance to this delicate ecosystem.
+          environment, learning about their importance to this delicate and thriving

+          ecosystem.

         image:
           type: ImageBlock
           url: /images/Icon1.jpg